What Is A Platonic Friendship & Why They're Good To Have

-The boundaries often get blurred in platonic friendships, and that can lead to hurt feelings or even a broken heart.
-That’s why it’s so important to know what a platonic friendship is, and how to treat your platonic friends with respect.
-Once you understand your platonic friendship, you can get the most out of the relationship and learn how to truly enjoy each other’s company, even without a romantic element.
+Platonic friendships can be complicated.
+At their worst, you might end up in a jealous, frustrating relationship.
+At their very best, platonic relationships can enrich your life in countless ways.
+Boundaries can often get blurred in platonic friendships, and that can lead to hurt feelings or even a broken heart.
+This why it can be important to know what a platonic friendship is, and how to treat your platonic friends with respect.
+Once you understand your platonic friendship, you can work toward getting the most out of the relationship and learn how to truly enjoy each other’s company, even without a romantic element.

-There are many good things about a platonic friendship, and here is a list of some reasons why you should consider a platonic friendship.
+There are many benefits associated with platonic friendships.
+Here is a list of some reasons why you should consider having one or more of them:

 A healthy, positive friendship means…

 You respect each other’s opinions, even when you disagree,

 You build each other up and compliment the best qualities in each other, rather than tearing each other down,

 You are present both in the good times and the bad, and a friend is there for you, even if it is just to listen quietly,

 You make each other laugh, and a similar sense of humor and outlook on life,